-Note: HDR assets uploaded previous to the release of HDR support (August 25th, 2020) will not playback in HDR.
-Please upload these assets again to see them playback in HDR.
+Note: HDR assets uploaded previously to the release of HDR support (August 25th, 2020) will not playback in HDR.
+Please upload these assets again to see them play back in HDR.

 Playing an HDR Asset on an iPhone or iPad

-Additionally, in order to view HDR correctly, it is also recommended that the device’s brightness is set to 100% and True Tone and Night Shift are turned off.
+Additionally, to view HDR correctly, it is also recommended that the device’s brightness is set to 100% and True Tone and Night Shift are turned off.